Skip to content

 Fertilize your peppers regularly with a balanced fertilizer.
 Peppers need a lot of nutrients to produce fruit, so it is important to fertilize them every 2-3 weeks.

-Peppers are susceptible to a number of pests and diseases.
+susceptible to a number of pests and diseases.
 The most common pests include aphids, whiteflies, and mites.
 The most common diseases include powdery mildew, verticillium wilt, and bacterial spot.

 To prevent pests and diseases, it is important to practice good garden sanitation.
 This includes removing weeds, dead leaves, and other debris from the garden.
 It is also important to rotate your crops and to avoid planting peppers in the same spot year after year.